 Inside the museum, we watched several interesting documentaries and took our time reading the exhibits.
 It was a relaxed yet informative way to spend the morning, and I came away with a deeper understanding of the country’s history.

-On our second day, we hopped on the public ferry for a two-minute ride across the river to Chompet District.
+On the second day of our 3 days in Luang Prabang, we hopped on the public ferry for a two-minute ride across the river to Chompet District.
 This area is a significantly quieter than Luang Prabang and feels really off-the-beaten-track.
 Just a few minutes from where the ferry drops you off, there is a beautiful forest trail you can follow which takes you through local villages and 8 different temples.
 It’s definitely worth spending half a day here, enjoying the peace and quiet—a welcome break from the bustling city.

 The ferry costs just 10,000 kip (about 36p) each way—be sure to take the public ferry rather than a private boat to avoid inflated prices.
 The ferry runs frequently, so you won’t have to wait long and it only takes a few minutes to reach the other side.